National HIV Curriculum

 The National HIV Curriculum (NHC) developed by the University of Washington is a Health Resources and Services Administration (HRSA) AIDS Education Training Center (AETC) resource.
 The curriculum provides ongoing, up-to-date information to meet the core competency knowledge for HIV prevention, screening, diagnoses and ongoing treatment and care to health care workers in the United States.

-NHC Modules & Lessons
+NHC Modules and Lessons

-Module 1: Screening and Diagnoses Overview
+Module 1: Screening and Diagnosis Overview

 This module is for any health care provider who would like to establish core competence in testing for HIV, recognizing acute HIV infection, and linking persons diagnosed with HIV to medical care.